Habitat for Humanity is a unique approach to affordable housing. Below are answers to some common questions or misconceptions:

-Habitat was started in 1976 in Americus, Ga., by the late Millard Fuller and his wife Linda.
-Millard was an Atlanta-based business man who recognized the need for a life of meaning, and discovered the integrated affordable housing community at Koinonia Farms.
+Habitat was started in 1976 in Americus, GA., by the late Millard Fuller and his wife, Linda.
+Millard was an Atlanta-based businessman who recognized the need for a life of meaning and discovered the integrated, affordable housing community at Koinonia Farms.
 Habitat for Humanity grew from his interactions at Koinonia.

-Other famous Habitat supporters include consumer expert Clark Howard, country music stars Garth Brooks and Trisha Yearwood, and The Property Brothers, Jonathan and Drew Scott.
+Other famous Habitat supporters include consumer expert Clark Howard, country music stars Garth Brooks and Trisha Yearwood, and The Property Brothers Jonathan and Drew Scott.

 Local Habitat affiliates are independent, nonprofit organizations that operate within a specific service area within the framework of the Habitat Affiliate Covenant.
-Each affiliate focuses its building, repair, and fundraising efforts within their service area.
+Each affiliate focuses its building, repair, and fundraising efforts within its service area.
 Affiliates tithe a percentage of donations to support the global housing efforts of Habitat for Humanity International.
-Habitat International shares branding, marketing, and research with local affiliates to help them achieve their goals, but exercises no direct authority over local affiliates.
+Habitat International shares branding, marketing, and research with local affiliates to help them achieve their goals but exercises no direct authority over local affiliates.

-We do not (and cannot) proselytize.
+We do not proselytize.
 Homeowners and volunteers will not be required, implied, or suggested to adhere or convert to any particular faith, nor will they have to listen and respond to messaging designed to induce conversion to any particular faith.
 Additionally, we do not work with entities or individuals who wish to proselytize while working with us.